Robotic Mowers 101

 As smart as autonomous lawn mowers are, they don’t automatically travel toward patches of long grass.
 Like children, they need you to set their boundaries.

-You also can dig a shallow trench for the guide wire.
+You also can dig a shallow trench for the boundary wire.
 This takes more time, but it places the wire out of the way so that people are less likely to trip over it.

 Many robotic mowers can be programmed to cover a certain distance in one session – for example, a quarter acre.
-Once the guide wire is in place, the automatic mower will mow a course starting along the boundary wire and continuing in straight lines until it has mowed the equivalent of the programmed distance.
+Once the boundary wire is in place, the automatic mower will mow a course starting along the boundary wire and continuing in straight lines until it has mowed the equivalent of the programmed distance.

 Advanced robot mowers have built-in GPS capabilities.
 GPS allows a robomower to create a map of your lawn for even more mowing finesse – for example, for starting in different sections of your yard each time it goes out.